 Income and deductions.
 Campaign contributions and other exempt function income are not includible in income; likewise, campaign expenditures and other exempt function expenditures are not deductible.
 Generally, to be deductible in computing political organization taxable income, expenses must be directly connected with the production of political organization taxable income.
-In those cases where expenses are attributable to the production of both exempt function income and political organization taxable income, the expenses should be allocated on a reasonable and consistent basis; only the portion allocable to the production of political organization taxable income may be deducted.
+In those cases where expenses are attributable to the production of both exempt function income and political organization taxable income, the expenses should be allocated on a reasonable and consistent basis.
+Only the portion allocable to the production of political organization taxable income may be deducted.
 No deduction is allowed for general administrative or indirect expenses.

-Line 7.
-Other income and nonexempt function expenditures.
+Line 7-Other income and nonexempt function expenditures.
 Enter the total income from other sources, such as exempt function income that was not properly segregated for exempt functions and income received in the ordinary course of a trade or business.
+Also include ordinary income from the trade or business activities of a partnership (from Schedule K-1 (Form 1065), line 1).

-Also include on this line the total expenditures that were made from exempt function income that were not for an exempt function and resulted in a direct or indirect financial benefit to the political organization.
-Also include on line 7 those expenditures that were illegal.
-Attach a schedule listing all income and expenditures included on line 7.
-See Regulations section 1.527-5 for examples of these types of expenditures.
+Include on this line the total expenditures that were made from exempt function income that were not for an exempt function and resulted in a direct or indirect financial benefit to the political organization.
+Also include on line 7 illegal expenditures.
+See Regulations section 1.527-5 for examples of nonexempt function expenditures.